fluidman/Bambu2OBS/README.md

 This project integrates Bambu 3D printers with OBS Studio, offering real-time monitoring and display of printing progress.
 It uses the `pybambu` library for interfacing with Bambu 3D printers and Flask for serving dynamic content.

+You can watch live demonstrations of this setup on my [Twitch channel](https://www.twitch.tv/fluidprints), where I monitor my 3D prints.

 ### Features
 - Real-time status updates on printing progress
 - SVG integration for visualizing print data